mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 ###### BUNKERIA subsector

-Bunkeria is defended by the Imperial Navy’s 217th Fleet, one of the smallest numbered fleets in all of the Core with only two full-time squadrons.
-A rarity in the Imperium, Bunkeria’s 217th Colonial Fleet is actually larger than its numbered fleet with four full squadrons at its disposal.
+Bunkeria is defended by the Imperial Navy's 217th Fleet, one of the smallest numbered fleets in all of the Core with only two full-time squadrons.
+A rarity in the Imperium, Bunkeria's 217th Colonial Fleet is actually larger than its numbered fleet with four full squadrons at its disposal.
 The ships of the official 217th are highly capable TL15 spacecraft with jump-4 capability while the Colonial 217th is composed of locally built ships that average TL13 and jump-3.
-Bunkeria’s Colonial Navy ships are some of the most colourful in the fleet, adorned with the martial regalia and names of heroes from their vibrant historical past.
+Bunkeria's Colonial Navy ships are some of the most colourful in the fleet, adorned with the martial regalia and names of heroes from their vibrant historical past.
 Because of how few squadrons